cynsdaemon/memory-game/README.md

 This repo serves as a home for the 'Memory Game' project in the Udacity [Frontend Web Development](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) Nanodegree.

 You may view the live project [here](https://cynsdaemon.github.io/memory-game/).
-Note: You will need to have a modern browser with JavaScript enabled.
+Note: You will need to use a modern browser and have JavaScript enabled.

 Resources
 --------